The Doctor of Medicine has three entry pathways:

 Undergraduate Pathway via Bachelor of Clinical Sciences at Flinders University

 This pathway is for applicants who have completed Year 12 (or equivalent) and who do not have a record of study at higher education level.
-Domestic applicants must sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT) and their final ranking is determined by combining scores for the test and Australian Tertiary Admissions Rank (ATAR), or equivalent.
+Domestic applicants must sit a selection test and their final ranking is determined by combining scores from the test and an applicant's performance in their Year 12 studies.

 International applicants must sit the International Student Admissions Test (ISAT) and achieve minimum secondary school results set by the Admissions Committee for the Doctor of Medicine and the Bachelor of Clinical Sciences / Doctor of Medicine.
 Their final ranking is determined by combining secondary school results, ISAT test results and an interview score.